chipster/chipster-openshift/k3s/build-image.md

 First of all, define the name of the image.
 This will override the image definition in the runtime configuration:

 ```
-# IMAGE comp-r-4-2-3-enabrowsertools
+# IMAGE comp-r-4-3-2-enabrowsertools
 ```

 Set a [runtime](tool-script-dev.md#runtimes).
 The tool is written in R language, so Chipster needs to know how to find an R interpreter.
-In this case the source image [comp-r-4-2-4](https://github.com/chipster/chipster-openshift/tree/k3s/kustomize/builds/comp-r-4-2-3) already contains an R. We can also use an existing runtime `R-4.2.3` to tell Chipster that it can find the R in `/opt/chipster/tools/R-4.2.3/bin/R`.
+In this case, we can use an existing runtime `R-4.3.2` to tell Chipster that it can find the R in `/opt/chipster/tools/R-4.3.2/bin/R`.

 ```
-# RUNTIME R-4.2.3
+# RUNTIME R-4.3.2
 ```

 If we have managed to provide all the tool's dependendencies in the image, it shouldn't need the tools-bin directory anymore.
 Set it to an empty string `""` to tell Chipster that this tool doesn't need tools-bin at all.